nicholasjackson827/ngjackson/blog/best-way-to-store-passwords-don-t.md

 ## Alternatives to Password Storage

 The end goal of password management is authentication.
-Authentication is simply answering the question "Is this person who they say they are?" (see [this StackOverflow answer](https://stackoverflow.com/a/6556548/3251199) for a good distinction between authentication and authorization).
+Authentication is simply answering the question "Is this person who they say they are?" (not to be confused with authentication, see [this StackOverflow answer](https://stackoverflow.com/a/6556548/3251199) for a good distinction between authentication and authorization).
 Passwords are a simple way to authenticate a user, but there are plenty of other ways, too.

 ### Option 1: OAuth